poudre-aux-yeux/rapiquette/README.md

 Set the `GIN_MODE` environment variable to `release`.
-Set the `RAQUETTE_HOST` and `TENNIS_HOST` environment variables to your Redis location (can be the same instance of 2 different databases).
+Set the `RAQUETTE_HOST` and `TENNIS_HOST` environment variables to your Redis location (can be the same instance or 2 different databases).

 Or just run `docker-compose up`.